updated 12/14/2025

 Hi!
 I'm a writer who uses the name "Hook" on the internet (sometimes "Hookmt" or "H0ok" when "Hook" is not available on a forum).

 I said this is a site devoted to Writer Decks.
 I should start by giving my answer to the question "What is a Writer Deck?"
-A Writer Deck is a digital typewriter where, ideally, both hardware and software are writing focused, offering a minimum of alternatives to writing in their capabilities.
+A Writer Deck is a digital typewriter.
+Full stop.
+Ideally, a Writer Deck is designed so that both hardware and software are writing focused, offering a minimum of alternatives to writing in their capabilities.
 Right now I am focusing on Writer Decks that have been built for you, but there are DIY Writer Decks you can buy parts for and assemble yourself.
 There are also ways to use old tech lying around the house to cobble together a Writer Deck very inexpensively and requiring little technical skill.
 I plan a future page dedicated to the latter.

 Why A Writer Deck?

 This is a very common question.
 Commercially available Writer Decks cost from $200 to $500 or more.
 Even used Alphasmarts are getting pricier.
-For that kind of money you can get a decently specced laptop or chromebook that can let you do everything.
+For that kind of money you can get a lower tier but capable laptop or Chromebook that can let you do so much more.
 Why pay that kind of money for something that does, at the extreme, only one thing.

 The answer deserves a longer treatment, which I will be doing in the future.
-But for now, my answer is to say that "writing" involves 4 differnt kinds of tasks: story development, writing, editing, formatting.
+But for now, my answer is to say that "writing" involves 4 different kinds of tasks: story development, writing, editing, formatting.
 Of these, writing is the most difficult and all of the other three are capable of derailing the writing.
-A full computer is fine for the other three, but wriiting requires being able to block out the world and write!
+A full computer is fine for the other three.
+In fact, I want a full computer for the other three.
+However writing requires being able to block out the world and write!
+I have problems with the term "distraction free," although I use it because others do.
+From personal experience, I know the brain can always come up with endless distractions, even in an empty room.
+The best you can hope for is that the environment you are in, and the tools that you use, direct your focus on the writing that needs to get done.
+In other words, let thinking about and drafting words be what distracts you from other distractions.
 Writer Decks are tools designed for one job and that makes the investment worth it.
 In my opinion.
 I will have a lot more to say about this when I give the topic a full treatment.

 Background and Purpose